-It’s also a place where many black therapists finally discover—often for the first time in a decades-long career—a sense of camaraderie with other professionals like them.
+Black Therapists Rock's social media pages have become a place where many Black therapists finally discover—often for the first time in a decades-long career—a sense of camaraderie with other professionals like them.
 In online chats, they can often relate to each other’s upbringings, lingering traumas, and common experiences, such as being the only therapist of color in a practice, or finding the techniques they learned in grad school better suited to white clients than African Americans like themselves.
 For Young, who spent seven years doing military mental health care alongside mostly white colleagues, the feeling of not belonging was constant.
 “I felt like such an outlier, an outsider,” she says.
 “I was losing my sense of purpose, and I needed inspiration.”
 In characteristic fashion, Young took the initiative to do something about it.

 This is where Black Therapists Rock is shaking things up, using a variety of online tools like instant messaging, blogs, live videos, and Facebook groups so members who live near one another can find ways to meet in person.
 For her part, Young makes a regular habit of communicating through Facebook videos with the community she’s created, sharing her own story—including recent struggles like her divorce, single parenting, and relationship issues—and encouraging others to do the same.

 “At first, I felt like I had to keep my personal experiences a secret,” Young explains, “But once I started revealing them, people started saying, ‘Wow, you’re just like me!’
 I’m making mental health an everyday thing, and it’s brought me far more respect, more trust, and more clients than any marketing strategy ever could.”
 Within one year of the start of Black Therapists Rock, more than 15,000 people joined the group’s Facebook page.
-Currently, the organization has over 20,000 Facebook members, overtaking its more senior ABPSI and NABSW counterparts.
+With it's more than 32,000 Facebook members, the organization has overtaken its more senior ABPSI and NABSW counterparts.